fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 ## Include Themes via `npm`

-[Themes]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab') shipped with FusionCharts Suite XT allows you to apply centralized themes to any number of charts.
+[Themes]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab') shipped with FusionCharts Suite XT allow you to apply centralized themes to any number of charts.

 In a theme file, we can centralize the following aspects of all of your charts, gauges and maps: